Advanced Materials for Energy Conversion and Storage: Approaching the Future

 During many decades, scientists have attempted to prepare three-dimensional, two-dimensional structures in order to induce properties to materials.
 DuongLab offers innovative synthetic methods for incorporating and positioning functional groups to various types of materials such as Covalent Organic Frameworks (COF), Metal Organic Frameworks (MOF), Hydrogen bounded Organic Frameworks (HOF).

 DuongLab also places at the heart of its concerns the transmission of knowledge.
 The group constantly seeks to participate in the training of future generations of researchers, but also to be part of the scientific community which, through exchanges between its members, allows the expansion of knowledge.
-DuongLab is involved in teaching and is involve in several center and institut, and has numerous collaborations with other universities.
+DuongLab is involved in teaching and is involve in several center and institute, and has numerous collaborations with other universities.